 When a student’s conduct creates an unsafe condition, the bus driver is required to stop the bus in a safe location or return the bus to the school to restore order.
-Students may be assigned consequences for misbehavior in accordance with School District Five's Student Behavior Code.
+Students may be assigned consequences by the Transportation Office for misbehavior in accordance with School District Five's Student Behavior Code.

 Students may use cell phones or computer while on the school bus, however any use that distracts or disturbs the bus driver or the may cause bodily harm to students the bus driver is authorized to confiscate the item and turn it into the Transportation Supervisor.